In Brief

 "'Twas grace that taught my heart to fear, and grace my fears relieved; how precious did that grace appear the hour I first believed."

-"Through many dangers, toils, and snares, I have already come; 'tis grace hath brought me safe thus far, and grace will lead me home."
+"Through many dangers, toils, and snares, I have already come; 'tis grace has brought me safe thus far, and grace will lead me home."

-"Grace hath brought me safe thus far" — this is the perseverance of the saints.
+"Grace has brought me safe thus far" — this is the perseverance of the saints.
 Not the perseverance of the believer, but the perseverance of grace.
 Grace brought.
 Grace sustained.
 The singer didn't navigate the dangers.
 Grace brought him safe.
 "Grace will lead me home" — future tense.
 The entire future committed to grace, not to his own faithfulness.
 Past, present, future — all grace.
-The singer never acts on himself.
-Grace acts on the singer.

 "When we've been there ten thousand years, bright shining as the sun, we've no less days to sing God's praise than when we first begun."